Metrics in Detail

 Like the new definition, it reported a ratio of FCR Conversations divided by FCR Eligible Conversations.
 The nuanced difference between the new and previous metrics is in how the numerator and denominator were calculated.

 Note – The prior definition is less sophisticated around cross-channel scenarios, though it did account for some cross-channel situations.
-The examples of a second messaging session to say “thanks” or the SMS during a phone call were previously counted as non-FCR.
+The examples of a second Messaging session to say “thanks” or the SMS during a phone call were previously counted as non-FCR.

 Denominator